chrishoina/podman-dev/README.md

 1. Copy the ords product folder to your WebLogic server
 2. Create an empty ORDS configuration folder (e.g. `ords_config`)[^4]
 3. Navigate to your ORDS product folder (unzip if not zipped), and navigate to the `/bin` folder

+[^4]: You can name this anything, but naming it something that is related to ORDS' configuration makes sense.

 4. You'll need to temporarily set your $PATH to the ORDS `/bin`, like this:

     ```shell